junesirius/junesirius.github.io/_posts/Supernatural/2025-09-18-SPN-Cas-birthday.md

 "What do you mean?"

 "It was the day these eyes had the sight of you, these lips breathed the same air as you, these voice and words were heard by your ears.
 Dean, seventeen years ago, it was the day I met you, and it was the day I started to have a real, meaningful *life*.
 Life and meaning came to me, so it was *truly* the day I was born.
 You showed me life, you *gave* me life.
 That was how I was born.
-And I finally understand, for that, this day unquestionably deserves commemorate and celebration."
+And I finally understand, for that, this day unquestionably deserves commemoration and celebration."

-Cas finishes, and his eyes look at Dean with so much intense emotions overflowing from them that tears glinting at the corners, threatening to roll down.
+Cas finishes, and his eyes look at Dean with so much intense emotion overflowing from them that tears glint at the corners, threatening to roll down.

 Dean swallows.
 He pulls Cas down, and presses his lips at the corner of his one eye, and the other, kissing the tears away.